Car tyres – everything you need to know

 Checking tyre pressures before a long journey is a good idea too, as consistent stress on a tyre can increase the chances of it failing – so do your bit and help it out by ensuring it’s good to go before you set off on that cross-continent trek.

 What’s the best tyre pressure for my car?

 Wouldn’t it be great if it was a one-size-fits all situation?
 Sadly, it’s not and it completely depends on your car and the size of the wheels fitted.
 Handily, there are lots of easy ways you can check which pressure your tyres should be.

-Firstly, you could check the pressures online using a tyre pressure tool (like this one available from Kwik Fit – which will also tell you the size of the tyres on your car).
+Firstly, you could check the pressures online using a tyre pressure tool (which will also tell you the size of the tyres on your car).
 Be aware though, different alloys and wheel sizes could have been available when your car was new, so this may not always be 100% accurate and you should check another way to be sure.

 Secondly, you can check your vehicle manufacturers handbook or start guide.
 They sometimes keep the tyre pressure details in there.

 Thirdly, you could try inside the driver/passenger door of your car and look for a sticker or stamp on the sill of the bodywork.
 Manufacturers often give you tyre pressure details there or on a sticker inside the fuel filler cap.